Landscape-induced spatial oscillations in population dynamics: Heterogeneous landscapes

 In this section, the heterogeneity of the landscape is introduced by assuming that its profile can be written as $\Psi(x) = a + \psi(x)$, where $\psi(x)$ represents the spatial variations of the environment around a reference level $a$.

 The results that we will present were obtained through theoretical and numerical techniques.
-The theoretical approach is based on mode linear stability analysis discussed in the previous section.
-In parallel, we will show results obtained by numerically solving Eq.~(\ref{eq:model}).
-Numerical integration was performed starting from a locally homogeneous state (that is homogeneous in each region where the growth rate is constante) plus a very small amplitude uniformly distributed random perturbation, following a standard forward-time-centered-space scheme which is fourth-order Runge-Kutta in time and second-order in space, with spatial and temporal discretization $\Delta x = 0.05$ and $\Delta t \in [10^{-2},10^{-4}]$ (depending on $D$), respectively.
+The theoretical approach is based on the mode linear stability analysis discussed in the previous section.
+Numerical integration of Eq.~(\ref{eq:model}), starting from a homogeneous state plus a random perturbation, was performed following an explicit forward-time-centered-space scheme, with boundary conditions suitably chosen for each case (see {\it Supplementary Information} for details).